Am I able to apply before I open my center?

 Surveyors have experience with the accreditation and survey process and have demonstrated a true commitment to the purpose and goals of UCA Accreditation.

-How should we prepare for our site visit?
+How should we prepare for our survey?

-Although senior management and staff are involved in all aspects of the accreditation efforts, the survey is the primary opportunity for staff at all levels in the organization to understand the gravity of their involvement and participation preparation and overall accreditation success.
+Although senior management and staff are involved in all aspects of the accreditation efforts, the survey is the primary opportunity for staff at all levels in the organization to understand the gravity of their involvement and participation in overall accreditation success.
 There are several things that you should consider leading up to your survey:

 What happens after our survey is complete?